zhongyi-zhang/open-service-broker-azure/docs/migrate-from-masb/mssqlfg.md

 ### Update your application source code to adapt the SQL credentials delivered by OSBA and duplicate the application

 You should check the SQL credential differences between [OSBA](../modules/mssqlfg.md#credentials-1) and [MASB](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/azure-sql-db-failover-group.md#format-of-credentials).
 Update how your application utilizes the credentials.
+(For applications which use Spring Cloud connector, don't need to concern about this because the SQL services in both MASB and OSBA are compatible with Spring Cloud connector.)
 Then `cf push` your updated application with another name and another route.

 ### Bind azure-sql-12-0-dr-database-pair-from-existing to your application